HIFU Risks & Side effects

 We cleanse your skin first, then apply ultrasound gel to cool your skin and increase energy conductivity.
 The HIFU handpiece is placed on the skin and held in one area at a time.
 You will feel a prickling, tingling, and warm sensation whilst the energy penetrates the skin.
 You may feel some level of discomfort, but it is tolerable.
 I will check how you feel throughout the procedure to ensure you are as comfortable as possible.

-If I stop having regular HIFU will the sagginess of my face get worse?
+If I stop having regular HIFU, will my face sagginess worsen?

-Stopping HIFU treatments will not make your skin worse than before you started, you can stop any time.
-Of course any gains you made from your treatments will naturally reduce over time.
+Stopping HIFU treatments will not make your skin worse than before you started; you can stop at any time.
+Of course, any gains you make from your treatments will naturally reduce over time.

 Is it prevention to have HIFU in your 20s or a bad idea?

 It is up to your skin laxity.
 Some young people could show looseness of the skin earlier than other people.
-You could apply the mild power of HIFU for prevention for those people, but in general, lack of skin elasticity is not the main cause of skin issues for people in their 20s.
+You could apply HIFU at a low power for prevention for those people, but in general, lack of skin elasticity is not the leading cause of skin issues for people in their 20s.
 Personally, I don’t think it is necessary, particularly in your early 20s.

 Which is better?
 HIFU or Dermal Filler injection?